Tenney to Newsmax: Dem SAVE Act Claims 'Misogynist'

-Speaking in response to criticism of the bill, Tenney during an appearance on Newsmax TV's "The Count," accused Democrats of relying on "staff prepared talking points" rather than addressing what she described as practical realities surrounding voter identification requirements.
+Speaking in response to criticism of the bill, Tenney during an appearance on Newsmax's "The Count," accused Democrats of relying on "staff prepared talking points" rather than addressing what she described as practical realities surrounding voter identification requirements.

 Tenney pointed to her own experience as a divorced woman to counter concerns that documentation requirements would disproportionately burden women who have changed their names.